ParisTravelPlanner.com Logo Paris for Children

 Eiffel Tower

-Your kids may be old enough to climb to the mezzanine level, which means no waiting in line (which kids hate).
-Not only that, there's a carousel (merry-go-round) between the tower and the bridge over the Seine.
+Your kids may be old enough to climb the stairs to the mezzanine level, which means no waiting in line (which kids hate).
+After that, there's a carousel (merry-go-round) at the foot of the tower between it and the bridge over the Seine.
 More carousels...

 Look also for the many souvenir sellers nearby, especially on the spacious Champ-de-Mars—they often have fun action toys like little kites, airplanes and rubber-band rockets to shoot into the air in the spacious park.

-Across the river, the Jardin du Trocadéro has an Aquarium (Métro: Trocadéro).
+Across the river, the Jardins du Trocadéro has an Aquarium (Métro: Trocadéro).

 Arc de Triomphe